 What Fees Do I Have To Pay When My Lease Ends?

-Your car lease agreement likely requires you to pay a fee or two at the end of your car lease.
+Your lease agreement likely requires you to pay a few car lease fees at the end of your contract.
 These fees are related to what you choose to do when your lease ends.
 If you hand your leased vehicle back to the leasing company, you will likely pay one fee, and if you purchase your leased car, you will probably pay a different one.
-Here are three end of lease fees you may have to pay.
+Here are three end of lease fees you may have to pay

 Early termination charge – Your leasing company does not want you to end your lease early, so if you do, you will have to pay an early termination charge.
 Sometimes, people wish to end their lease early to purchase their lease vehicles.
 However, to buy your leased vehicle before it reaches the end of its term, you will usually have to be in the last six months of your lease, and even then it may be wisest to wait until your lease reaches its term.